filamentphp/filamentphp.com/README.md

 - The `image` should be the name of a file in the `content/plugins/images` directory.
 The image must fit the 16:9 aspect ratio, at least 2560x1440 pixels in size, and preferably a JPEG.
 If your image is a screenshot of your plugin, please ensure that it is using a light theme and not a dark theme, to ensure it fits in with the rest of the website.
 - The `thumbnail` is optional, and is the name of a file in the `content/plugins/thumbnails directory` directory.
 The image must fit the 16:9 aspect ratio, at least 2560x1440 pixels in size, and preferably a JPEG.
 It will be used as a replacement for the `image` any time that the plugin is listed alongside others, and the size is smaller.
 If you do not provide a `thumbnail`, the `image` will be used instead.
 - The `versions` should be an array of Filament major versions that your plugin supports.
+- The `publish_date` is the date that you submitted the plugin to the website.
+It usually should be the date that you submitted the pull request for the plugin.

 #### Quality guidelines